mateusz-bielak/mastering-vue/README.md

 # Mastering Vue
-This apps has been made during Vue mastering course.
+These apps has been made during Vue mastering course.
 Repository contains the following projects:

 - Notemaster
 - Starbase